5mil/space/doc/README_windows.txt

   http://github.com/
 for help and more information.

-based on Spaceballs and Bitcoin.
+based on Spaceballz and Bitcoin.

 ------------------
 Bitcoin 0.6.3 BETA